nodejs/node/doc/api/tls.markdown

   - `session`: A `Buffer` instance, containing TLS session.

+  - `minDHSize`: Minimum size of DH parameter in bits to accept a TLS connection.
+When a server offers DH parameter with a size less than this, the TLS connection is destroyed and throws an error.
+Default: 1024.

 The `callback` parameter will be added as a listener for the ['secureConnect'][] event.